farzanahmad/test-automation-design-patterns/readme.md

 ***

-# 🥷 Chapter 5: The Strategy Pattern
+# 🥷 Pattern #4: The Strategy Pattern

 Let's talk about making your tests super flexible.
 Imagine being able to change how they handle different situations *without* tearing your test code apart.
 The Strategy pattern is exactly how you do that!